queryluke/masseffect-5e/static/data/rules/03-02-multiclassing.md

 ### Experience Points
 The experience point cost to gain a level is always based on your total character level, as shown in the Character Advancement table, not your level in a particular class.
-So, if you are an engineer 6/adept 1, you must gain enough XP to reach 8th level before you can take your second level as an adept or your seventh level as a engineer.
+So, if you are an engineer 6/adept 1, you must gain enough XP to reach 8th level before you can take your second level as an adept or your seventh level as an engineer.

 ### Hit Points and Hit Dice
 You gain the hit points from your new class as described for levels after 1st.
 You gain the 1st-level hit points for a